Achsoft/ServiceLocator.Component/README.md

 Modifying or Replacing A Definition
 -----------------------------------

-To set a component or service to a new definition or replace an existing one, use `modify()` method same like registering a definition.
+To set a component or service to a new definition or replace an existing one, use `set()` method same like registering a definition.

 ```php
 // to replace older definition